 Consider the following.
-In the south-eastern region of the Amazon jungle in Brazil, South America, a primitive tribe erected a new hut to house their main idol Skwatoo, representing the supreme God (Allah) of all creation.
+In the south-eastern region of the Amazon jungle in Brazil, South America, a primitive tribe erected a new hut to house their main idol Skwatoo. representing the supreme God (Allah) of all creation.
 The following day a young man entered the hut to pay homage to his god.
 While he was prostrating to what he had been taught was his creator and sustainer, a mangy, old and flea-ridden dog slunk into the hut.
 The young man looked up just in time to see the dog lift its hind leg and pass urine on the idol.
 Outraged, the young man chased the dog out of the temple, but when his rage died down, he realized that the idol could not be the Lord of the Universe.
 He came to the conclusion that God must be elsewhere.
 As strange as it may seem, the dog urinating on the idol was a sign from God for that young man that his idol did not deserve to be worshipped.
 This sign contained the divine message that what he was worshipping was false.
 It liberated him from following his tradition unquestioningly, a tradition that proved to be erroneous.
 As a result, this man was given a choice: either to seek the true God or to continue in the error of his ways.
-This example illustrates the fact that humans are capable at arriving at the truth on their own, regardless of society, etc.1 to have or that God is no different from His own creation.
+This example illustrates the fact that humans are capable at arriving at the truth on their own, regardless of society, etc.15

+Clearly, if one follows this story to its logical conclusion, it means either that God does not have the attributes that He claims to have or that God is no different from His own creation.
 Both conclusions negate the idea of an All-Powerful God, so both must be false.
 Islam teaches that God is too great and perfect to lower Himself to the level of likeness to His creation or to mix with His creation.